codeontap/codeontap/docs/development/creating-a-release.md

     git push --tags
     ```

     NOTE: Readthedocs expects tags to comply with [PEP 440](https://www.python.org/dev/peps/pep-0440/#version-scheme).
-Thus the tag used for the CodeOnTap repo MUST omit the "v" prefix, and release candidate suffixes should omit the dash, e.g. ```v5.3.0rc1```.
+Thus the tag used for the CodeOnTap repo MUST omit the "v" prefix.

     [Repositories](./index.md) to be tagged and pushed (in the order shown) are